The bumpiness of the playing field…

 And perhaps about our dislike of accepting that some decisions might not, in retrospect, have been the only or best options.

-Although caesarean operations can be lifesaving, we know a couple of things.
+Although caesareans can be lifesaving, we know a couple of things.

 It is for these reasons that so many countries, agencies and organisations are looking for ways to reduce the caesarean section rate.